What makes Meredith strong?

 - Over 95% of freshmen receive financial assistance

-- 94% of Meredith graduates are employed or attending graduate school within a few short months of graduation.
+- Over the past three years, 95% of graduates are employed or pursuing graduate study within a few short months of graduation.